 - The employer provides the vehicle to the employee for use in the employer’s trade or business.

 - The employer has a written policy that does not allow the employee to use the vehicle for personal purposes, other than for commuting or “de minimus” personal use (for example, a trip to the dry cleaner’s between a business stop and arriving at home).

 - The employee in actuality does not use the vehicle for other personal purposes.

 - The employee is not a “control employee.”

-- The Cents-per-Mile Rule is based on the IRS standard mileage rate.
-For 2017, the rate will be 53.5 cents per business mile (down from 54 cents per mile in 2016).
+This is based on the IRS standard mileage rate.
 Employees must either reimburse the employer at this rate for all personal miles driven in an employer-provided vehicle or the employer can add the value to the employee’s taxable compensation.
 If the employer doesn’t provide gasoline for the car, the rate may be reduced by no more than 5.5 cents per mile.